MhmedRjb/digitization_an_old_company/README.md

 <img src="https://devstickers.com/assets/img/pro/kjyz.png"  >

-> I was thrilled to see that my first useful program.
+- I was thrilled to see that my first useful program.
 It helped the company make better decisions more quickly, which was a great feeling.
 I learned how to manipulate data using __Python__ and visualize it using __Power BI__ .
 I'm excited to continue learning and growing as a developer.

-However, I made a few mistakes when I was writing the code.
-I didn't know any better at the time, but I was just trying to__get it working__.
+- However, I made a few **mistakes** when I was writing the code.
+I didn't know any better at the time, but I was just trying to __get it working__.
 I didn't think about things like __readability__, __maintainability__, or __scalability__.

-As a result, my code was a bit of a spaghetti.
-It was hard to understand, and it was even harder to change.
-I'm glad that I made the mistake of writing messy code.
+- As a result, my code was a bit of a spaghetti.
+It was hard to **understand**, and it was even harder to **change**.
+I'm glad that I made the mistake of writing **messy code**.
 It taught me a __valuable lesson__ that I'll never forget.

 The last thing I will do in this project is to make it structured, clean, and object-oriented and shareing Visualization with you after Hideing company information .